ellucian-developer/react-router-dom/README.md

 If you currently have @ellucian/react-router-dom as a dependency in your extension, you do not need to include @ellucian/react-router.

+The following components have been modified to take experience history context into account

 ## Differences

 ### BrowserRouter

-Behaves the same to the standard `Router` component.
-Assets history based on Experience history context.
+Behaves the same as a standard `Router` component.
+Asserts history based on Experience history context.

-Providing your own basename will be safely ignored by the component.
+There is no need to provide basename.
+If provided, it will be ignored.

 ### Link

-Adds an appropriate prefix based on history context.
-The prop `to` should remain unchanged from it's standard usage.
+Adds the appropriate URL prefix based on history context.
+The prop `to` should remain unchanged from its standard usage.

 ## react-router changes